-On the early morning of 22 January, General Chelmsford and most of the main Column left the British camp at Isandlwana.
-Colonel Henry Pulleine would remain at the camp, commanding a small conglomeration of soldiers.
-He had express orders to defend the camp, though no-one expected that he would soon have a battle on his hands.
+On the early morning of 22 January, General Chelmsford and most of the main Column departed the British base at Isandlwana.
+Colonel Henry Pulleine remained at the camp, commanding a small conglomeration of soldiers.
+He had express orders to defend the encampment, though no-one believed the garrison faced any threat of a Zulu attack.

 Not long after Chelmsford departed, Pulleine deployed videttes (mounted scouts) on high vantage points surrounding the camp.
 They soon discovered some disturbing movements.